 The Spanish people are known for their relaxed way of life and their unusual daily routine.
 Whereas in most countries you’ll be tucked up in bed by 11 pm; here in Spain that is when the fun really begins.
 With the typical Spanish dinner time occurring anytime between 9 pm and 11:30 pm, it’s after this time when many Spanish towns come alive - and Valencia is no different.
 Located on the eastern coast, Valencia has some of the best weather Spain has to offer.
+It also boasts luxury villas and all-inclusive hotels to accommodate tourists after a long night.
 Make the most of the Mediterranean evenings with these awesome things to do at night in Valencia:

 1. Yoga in the Park